mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 - Can handle vector and raster data, as well as work with spatial databases and pretty much any data format spatial data comes in
 - R's GIS capabilities growing rapidly right now - new packages added monthly - currently about 180 spatial packages

-Some drawbacks for using R for GIS work
+Some drawbacks to using R for GIS work

 - R not as good for interactive use as desktop GIS applications like ArcGIS or QGIS (i.e.  editing features, panning,zooming)
 - Steep learning curve